Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 10-mirror_permissions
 Using the (chmod --reference=olleh hello) command, this script sets the mode of the file 'hello' the same as 'olleh's mode.

+## 11-directories_permissions
+Using the (chmod a+X *) command, this script adds execute permission to all subdirectories of the current directory for thegroup owner and all other users.
+Regular files will not be changed.